 The match.com design

-Just because there are more options with match does not mean that Match.com is more difficult to learn.
-They have taken the abundance of options available and laid them out in a very clean and organized manner for the average web user.
+Just because there are more options with match does not mean that Match.com is more challenging to learn.
+They have taken the abundance of options available and laid them out in an immaculate and organized manner for the average web user.

-The learning curve is definitely longer than eHarmony, but if you are willing to give it a little bit of time you will soon feel very at home with all of the options that they offer.
+The learning curve is longer than eHarmony, but if you are willing to give it a little bit of time, you will soon feel very at home with all of the options that they offer.
 Check out the current design for match.com right here.

-When it comes to membership and serious users again both sites score excellent marks.
-Without question both Match.com and eHarmony.com are immensely popular with active, serious members.
+When it comes to membership and serious users again, both sites score excellent marks.
+Without question, both Match.com and eHarmony.com are immensely popular with active members.

-Both websites have well over 15 million members and has members in different countries (including the US).
-Match.com takes it a step further and has websites in about 15 different languages.
+Both websites have well over 15 million members and have members in different countries (including the US).
+Match.com takes it a step further and has sites in about 15 different languages.

 eHarmony quality of matches

-Normally finding specific figures about the success rates of online dating websites is next to impossible; however, not when it comes to eHarmony as they give some very specific figures with respect to the number of married couples that met and gotten married through their website.
+Usually finding specific figures about the success rates of online dating websites is next to impossible; however, not when it comes to eHarmony as they give some precise statistics concerning the number of married couples that met and gotten married through their website.

-eHarmony proudly states that they are responsible for a total of 438 marriages every single day within the US.
-Put another way eHarmony claims to be responsible for bringing together about 4% of all married couples in the United States which is a very big number.
+eHarmony proudly states that they are responsible for a total of 438 marriages every single day in the US.
+Put another way eHarmony claims to be responsible for bringing together about 4% of all married couples in the United States which is a considerable number.

-Overall with the harmony you less matches on a daily basis but the quality of those matches are typically higher than that of match.com from my experience.
-Maybe this has something to do with the 29 features of compatibility or maybe it is just by chance.
+Overall with the harmony, you less matches on a daily basis, but the quality of those matches are typically higher than that of match.com from my experience.
+Maybe this has something to do with the 29 features of compatibility, or perhaps it is just by chance.